Where Do Possums Sleep [Places And Time]

 Tasmanian-Pygmy-Possum

-4- The Common Brushtail Possum
+4- The Common Brushtail Possums

 Common Brushtail Possum

-5- The Western Pygmy Possum
+5- The Western Pygmy Possums

 Western Pygmy Possum

+This small mammal is a fun animal that lives in the Australian bushlands.
+The western pygmy possum has a body like a mouse and a face like a possum.
 They are also native to the southwest as well as southern Australia.
 They make nests out of tree bark.
 They use blabber as the building material.
 It is a type of bird and its feathers are preferred by a possum for building its sleeping place.

-6- The Feathertail Glider Possum
+6- The Feathertail Glider Possums

 Feathertail Glider Possum

-It is also called the pygmy gliding possum.
-It is the smallest of the gliding possums in the world.
 This can be located in Eastern Australia.
 It prefers sleeping inside hollow trees.
 The nests are further filled with leaves to make a comfortable small bed.
+As nectar-eaters that come out at night, they help pollinate many tree types.
+Their quick jumps and glides between trees and their quiet, moonlit lives make them fascinating subjects for ecology research.

 7- The Common Spotted Cuscus